Anushtegin Gharchai: Biography

 Anushtegin was originally a Turkic (Note: Kafesoğlu believes Anushtegin was either of Khalaj or Chigil origin, while the Bashkir historian Zeki Velidi Togan considered him to be of Qipchaq, Qanghli or Uyghur descent.) slave from Gharchistan (hence his surname "Gharchai"), but was later sold to the Seljuk officer Gumushtegin Bilge-Beg.
 Anushtegin first appears in records in 1073, when he and Gumushtegin Bilge-Beg were sent by the Seljuk sultan Malik-Shah I to reconquer territory in northern Khorasan seized by the Ghaznavid ruler Ibrahim.
-They successfully defeated the latter and razed a Seljuk-Ghaznavid frontier place named Sakalkand.
+They defeated the latter and razed a Seljuk-Ghaznavid frontier place named Sakalkand.
 Anushtegin served as the tashtdar (keeper of the royal washing bowls) of the Seljuks, and, as the revenues from the Central Asian province of Khwarazm were used to pay for the expenses incurred by this position, he was made governor of the province, in c.
 1077.
 Anushtegin bore the title of shihna (military governor) of Khwarazm, as well as the traditional title of Khwarazmshah.

 Since the defeat of the Oghuz Yabghu leader Shah Malik in 1042, Khwarazm had been governed by representatives of the Seljuk Empire.
 The province would go on to play a minor role in eastern Islamic history for the next decades.
 The Seljuk sultans deliberately gave the governorship of Khwarazm to Turkic slave-soldiers (ghulam) rather than Seljuk princes, with the exception of Arslan Arghun, who governed the province during the reign of his brother Alp Arslan and early reign of MalikShah I. Geographically, Khwarazm was a peninsula that bordered the Turkic steppes, and as a result was subject to their neighbours' political and linguistic influence.
 During this period, the local Iranian population of Khwarazm was gradually being assimilated by the Turks.
 However, during the Seljuk period, the Khwarazmian language (which resembled Sogdian and to a lesser extent Ossetian) was commonly spoken and written.

 The details of Anushtegin's tenure as governor are unclear, but he died by 1097 and the post was briefly given to Ekinchi before being transferred to his son, Muhammad I, whose accession is considered the start of the fourth and most prominent line of the Khwarazmshahs (which existed from 1097 to 1231).
 This new empire would go on to become the most powerful in the eastern Islamic world until the advent of the Mongols.